gCembalo/gCembalo.github.io/assets/pages/project_others.md

 # Personal Project and other stuff

-I collect in this Post all my personal project and some other things I found usefull.
+I collect in this Post all my personal project and some other things I found useful.

 ## Personal projects